thecardeaproject/cardea-enterprise-verifier-ui/CONTRIBUTING.md

 ### Test coverage

 Pull requests must maintain 100% test coverage of all code branches.
-This helps ensure the quality of the Falcon framework.
+This helps ensure the quality of the project.
 To check coverage before submitting a pull request:

 ```bash
 $ scripts/preflight